 Each academic program is required to formulate at least 1 PO and at least 2 SLOs for all degree levels, except Bachelor’s.
 Due to increased accountability for undergraduate educational outcomes, Bachelor’s-level programs are requested to articulate at least 5 SLOs, 3 of which must be assessed in 3000-4000-level courses and focus on 3 different categories from the following list: content/discipline knowledge and skills, communication skills, critical thinking skills.

 Who governs Institutional Effectiveness?

-The Office of the Provost and Executive Vice President is responsible for the overall coordination of the university assessment processes.
-The Office of Institutional Performance and Assessment (IPA) within the Office of the Provost provides assistance to FSU units during all stages of their IE assessment cycles.
-The final review and approval of entries in the IE portal is the responsibility of the Executive Vice President for Academic Affairs (or designee).
+The Office of the Provost and Executive Vice President for Academic Affairs is responsible for the overall coordination of the university IE assessment processes.
+The Office of Institutional Performance and Assessment (IPA) within the Office of the Provost provides oversight, quality maintenance, training, and assistance to all reporting units during all stages of their IE assessment cycle.
+The final review and approval of IE assessment reports is the responsibility of the Executive Vice President for Academic Affairs or authorized designee(s).

-Prior to or shortly after unit’s assessment coordinators submit the description of the IE assessment components into the IE portal, department chairs/office directors (or designees) review and approve the submissions.
-The final review and approval should be conducted by the college dean/division VP (or authorized designee).
+Typically, each academic program designates one or two faculty members as assessment coordinators who lead and manage the assessment process and implementation of improvements at the level of their academic program.
+Prior to or shortly after academic program assessment coordinators submit the description of the IE assessment components into the IE portal, department chairs or designees review and approve the submissions.
+The final review and approval should be conducted by the dean of the college or authorized designee.
 Suggested rubrics for evaluating the IE submissions are developed and distributed by the IPA Office on its website.